 OUR IMPACT

 High School

-KGSA provides a free, holistic high school education to around 150 girls every year.
-The school emphasizes leadership and character development, offers extracurricular activities and employs university- trained teachers, setting it apart from other schools in Kibera.
+KGSA provides a free, holistic high school education to 150 girls every year.
+The school encourages leadership and character development, provides extracurricular activities and employs university- trained teachers, setting it apart from other schools in Kibera.

 Youth Development

-The KGSA experience encourages soccer, after-school clubs, and life skills training.
-We partner with other organizations such as Junior Achievement, Global Give Back Circle and TICAH to provide mentors and leadership programs on a variety of important topics.
+KGSA offers soccer and other sports, school clubs, and life skills training.
+We partner with other organizations such as Junior Achievement, Ticah and Strathmore University to provide mentorship programs on a variety of important topics.

 Health & Wellness

 KGSA cares for the whole girl by providing sanitary pads, school lunch, health care, and a social worker to support their mental health.
 The dormitory provides three meals a day and a safe, stable learning environment.
-In 2023, KGSA boarded 90 girls.
+In 2024, KGSA is boarding 100 girls.
 We hope to expand to all students in the future.

 Higher Education

-The Foundation and its partners provide scholarships for alumnae to pursue higher education.
+The Foundation with the help of partners like Rotary and Global Gives Back Circle provides scholarships for alumnae to pursue higher education.
 Depending on their national exam results, girls can qualify for a four year bachelor's program, a diploma degree, or vocational training.

+OUR IMPACT